riccardotorre/DNNLikelihood_dev/docs/_build/html/_sources/likelihood/usage.rst.txt

         # Sum of log-likelihood and log-prior
         return loglik(pars, obs)+logprior(pars)

-This takes as arguments the parameters (mu, delta) and the observed counts.
+This function takes as arguments the parameters (mu, **delta**) and the observed counts.
 We can now define arguments related to parameters (we will not define labels, that will be automatically set by the object initialization) and initialize the :class:`Lik <DNNLikelihood.Lik>` with a few lines of code: